salrashid123/gcpdotnet/README.md

   dotnet run
   ```

-#### Using Google API Libraries
+#### Using Google Cloud Libraries

-You can even use Google APIs on docker now with!.
-Just reference [1.15.0](https://github.com/google/google-api-dotnet-client/releases/tag/v1.15.0) version of .net libraires.
+You can even use Google Cloud APIs on docker now.
+Just reference [Google.Cloud.Storage.V1](https://googlecloudplatform.github.io/google-cloud-dotnet/) version of .net libraires.

 After you reference it, you call GCP apis direclty under path _/gcs_.
 For example, see:
 * [project.json](WebApplication1/src/WebApplication1/project.json)